 Working Hours and Conditions

 Graphic designers work Monday to Friday and clock in an average of 37 hours per week.
 You can work at the office, at a studio or in your own home – work from home or live at work, it’s your choice.
-Because the work can be done remotely, you may need to add in extra hours to your schedule, particularly when you’re trying to meet deadlines for crucial projects – in fact, working overtime is the norm.
+Because the work can be done remotely, you may need to add in extra hours to your schedule, particularly when you’re trying to meet deadlines for crucial projects – in fact, working overtime is the norm according to AIGA’s Design Census.
 If you’re a freelancer, then you can create your own flexible schedule.

 The working conditions do vary from company to company.
 If you’re employed by a startup or a small business, then it might not be as physically and mentally taxing.
 However, if you’re working for a well-known firm, then you will need to adapt to a more stressful environment.